 LITIGATION, MEDIATION AND VOLUNTEER WORK

 Martin has broad experience in wrongful dismissal and constructive dismissal trials.
-He has represented clients in more than a dozen venues.
-Martin has won several cases that contribute to defining constructive dismissal in British Columbia.
-He has represented a diverse range of clients including publicly traded companies as well as senior managers and executives from large national and international firms.
+He has represented a diverse range of clients including publicly-traded companies as well as senior managers and executives from large national and international firms.

-Martin has spent eight years at Tevlin Gleadle Curtis with a particular focus on wrongful dismissal and constructive dismissal claims during that time.
+Martin has spent eight years at Tevlin Gleadle Curtis and has focused on wrongful dismissal and constructive dismissal claims during that time.
 Prior to his call to the Bar, Martin articled at a large regional firm.

 In addition to being a successful employment lawyer, Martin also acts as a mediator in order to resolve various contractual disputes.

 Martin volunteers as a supervisor with the Law Students’ Legal Advice Program and as a mentor for law students throughout British Columbia.

 Martin obtained a law degree from the University of British Columbia in 2008 and a history degree from Queen’s University in 2003.

 Martin played rugby for 14 years and won several awards as a member of the University of British Columbia’s law school rugby team.
-With rugby in the rear-view, Martin now focuses his spare time and attention on his two young sons.
+He has officially retired from rugby and now focuses his spare time and attention on his two young sons.

 Martin can speak French and basic Mandarin.